June 26, 2026

 Examples

-Nearly any business expense can be posted to accrued expenses or accounts payable; it all depends on when the invoice is sent.
+You can post nearly any business expense to accrued expenses or accounts payable; it depends on when your vendor sends the invoice.
 However, some expenses are commonly accrued, and others are typically pushed straight to accounts payable.

 Accrued expenses